 The trend of a focus on well-being is increasing among the ageing and wealthier Chinese population, according to the Ernst & Young report.
 It is widely known that the standard of public hospitals in China varies from city to city.
 Usually, public hospitals in Beijing, Shanghai and Guangzhou are better than those in municipal or rural areas – as you would expect.
 Therefore, most patients will prefer large reputable public hospitals in major cities if conditions permit.
 However, with increased pressures, these larger public hospitals in major cities are becoming overcrowded with much longer waiting periods and line-ups.
 This is causing difficulties for expatriates seeking medical care in some Chinese medical facilities.

-We should also note that the medical costs can cause a financial burden to many Chinese and foreign patients.
+We should also note that medical costs can cause a financial burden to many Chinese and foreign patients.
 With a private expat health insurance plan, they can reimburse the prescription drug costs and supplement their public health insurance plans.